 As with most locations in the hills, parking was not an easy task.
 Nonetheless, we were shown an ample enough spot that comfortably accommodated our vehicle on a steep driveway.
 A pretty pathway, flanked by neatly trimmed hedges, then took us towards our cottages.
 The owner was known to us and we, therefore, had the privilege of Mr Karan Pradhan showing us around his beautiful estate.

 I must also highlight the company I was among.
 A dear classmate of mine was visiting from Dhaka, Bangladesh.
 He was accompanied by his wife, Nusrat, and his business partner, Hassan.
 They are all architects.
-And they all marvelled at the simple, yet elegant environs of Windsongs.
+And they all marveled at the simple, yet elegant environs of Windsongs.

 It so happened that Karan’s father had also wanted to be an architect growing up.
 He was, however, unable to fulfil his desire but this was no impediment to following through on his passion.
 In fact, the cottages and the landscaping, were entirely designed by the senior Mr Pradhan.
 The outcome, as my architect companions agreed, was beyond superlatives.
 The concrete structures, the landscaping, the layout of gardens and even the seven decade old cactus — it all seemed to come together in perfect harmony.
 There was not one facet that felt out of place.